Learning Long Range Dependencies on Graphs via Random Walks: Experiments

-Mamba emerged as the top performer across datasets, consistently surpassing its predecessor S4.
-However, CNNs offer a compelling alternative for large datasets due to their significantly faster computation (typically 2-3x faster than Mamba on A100).
+Mamba emerged as the top performer across all datasets, consistently outperforming its predecessors, S4 and the unidirectional version.
+However, CNNs present a compelling alternative for large datasets due to their faster computation (typically 2-3x faster than Mamba on A100).
 This presents a practical trade-off: Mamba offers superior accuracy but requires more computational resources.
 CNNs might be preferable for very large datasets or real-time applications where speed is critical.
-Notably, the bidirectional Mamba outperformed the original version, particularly on datasets with directed graphs (\eg CIFAR10).
-This highlights the importance of capturing information flow in both directions on directed graphs.
+In our benchmarking experiments, we employed Mamba as the sequence layer, except for the OGB datasets.
+Finally, as predicted by Thm.~\ref{thm:main_expressivity}, both our Mamba and CNN variants with message passing significantly outperform CRaWL which relies on CNNs and does not use any message passing.

-\paragraph{Impact of random walk sampling strategies.} We investigated how varying the sampling rate and length of random walks affects NeuralWalker's performance, particularly when using Mamba as the sequence layer.
-Note that we only vary the sampling rate at training, the sampling rate at inference is fixed at 1.0 to maximize the coverage.
-As expected, a larger number of longer walks leads to broader coverage of the graph's structure, leading to a clear performance boost according to Figure~\ref{fig:rw_sample_rate_and_length}.
-However, this improvement plateaus as walks become sufficiently long, suggesting diminishing returns beyond a certain point.
-Importantly, this gain in performance comes at the cost of increased computation time, which scales linearly with both sampling rate and walk length, as predicted by the complexity of Mamba~\cite{gu2023mamba}.
-This highlights the trade-off between expressivity and complexity, which could be explicitly controlled by these two hyperparameters.
-Future work could explore more efficient sampling strategies to minimize the necessary sampling rate, potentially investigating techniques like importance sampling or adaptive walk lengths based on graph properties.
-In practice, this necessitates careful consideration of resource constraints when selecting the sampling rate and walk length to achieve the best performance within time and budget limitations.
+\paragraph{Impact of random walk sampling strategies.} We examined the impact of varying random walk sampling rates and lengths on NeuralWalker's performance, using Mamba as the sequence layer.
+While we adjusted the sampling rate during training, we fixed it at 1.0 for inference to maximize coverage.
+As anticipated, a larger number of longer walks led to improved coverage of the graph's structure, resulting in clear performance gains (Figure~\ref{fig:rw_sample_rate_and_length}).
+However, this improvement plateaus as walks become sufficiently long, indicating diminishing returns beyond a certain threshold.
+Crucially, these performance gains come at the cost of increased computation time, which scales linearly with both sampling rate and walk length, as predicted by Thm.~\ref{thm:complexity}.
+This underscores the trade-off between expressivity and complexity, which can be explicitly controlled through these two hyperparameters.
+In practice, this trade-off between performance and computational cost necessitates careful consideration of resource constraints when selecting sampling rates and walk lengths.
+Future research could explore more efficient sampling strategies to minimize the necessary sampling rate.